Hudson College: Athletics

-Sporting amenities at Hudson College include a modern gymnasium and outdoor recreational facilities, with a multi-sport turf field and running track.
+Sporting amenities at Hudson College include a semi-modern gymnasium and outdoor recreational facilities, with a multi-sport turf field and running track.
 The school's sports teams are known as the Hudson Huskies.

 Hudson College is part of the Small Schools Athletic Federation (SSAF).
 The SSAF calendar is divided into three athletic sessions – Fall, Winter, and Spring – with opportunities in either individual and/or team sports in each session.
-Hudson has won 16 banners in various SSAF sports.
+Hudson has won 19 banners in various SSAF sports.
 The school participates in 18 individual and team sports each year.

 Hudson's uniform colours are navy blue, royal blue, and gold.